NguyenHoangAn0511/Instanced-Level-image-retrieval-with-DeLF/README.md

 ```

 ## Data
-Our data is around 1000 landscape images of 20 class of [Google Landmarks Dataset v2](https://github.com/cvdfoundation/google-landmark)
+Our data is around 1300 landscape images of 20 class from [Google Landmarks Dataset v2](https://github.com/cvdfoundation/google-landmark)

 ## Demo